-The Board of Directors believes the availability of authorized but unissued Common Stock can be of considerable value by providing a form of consideration for raising capital, acquiring other companies and for issuances to employees and other persons with important business relationships with the Company.
 The Amendment to the Certificate of Incorporation will be effected by filing a Certificate of Amendment of Certificate of Incorporation, as attached hereto as Exhibit A (the "Certificate of Amendment") with the Delaware Secretary of State.
 The Company intends to make this filing as soon as possible after the approval of the Certificate of Amendment by the stockholders of the Corporation.

-The stockholders approval of Proposal Two will constitute their approval of the increase in the authorized number of shares of Common Stock from 50,000,000 to 100,000,000 pursuant to the Certificate Amendment.
+The stockholders approval of Proposal Two will constitute their approval of the increase in the authorized number of shares of Common Stock from 50,000,000 to 60,000,000 pursuant to the Certificate Amendment.